 PESTLE Analysis Components

 There are several important components in this analysis, ranging from political to legal.
-So, how is the full explanation of these components?
+So, what is the full explanation of these components?
 Let’s take a look at the following explanation!

 Demographic characteristics, population values, and norms are part of this component.
 Population trends such as population growth rates, age distribution, income distribution, lifestyle attitudes, and cultural barriers are also part of this component.
 The social component is very important if the business wants to target products sold to specific customer characteristics.